kvfi/old_kvfi/resources/files/posts/Facebook.md

 gives the site access to lots of information</a> about the used.
 * acebook, as an 'experiment', <a href="http://arstechnica.com/business/2013/12/facebook-collects-conducts-research-on-status-updates-you-never-post/">collected</a> the text its useds started to enter as status updates and ultimately did not send.
 * Facebook also announced it planned to <a href="http://arstechnica.com/business/2013/10/facebook-may-start-logging-your-cursor-movements/">track mouse movement even in the absence of a click</a>.
+* Facebook [refuses to deactivate old accounts]((http://www.smashcompany.com/philosophy/facebook-activated-my-dormant-account-and-it-wont-let-me-deactivate-it)) unless the used presents a government issued ID

 These work by means of malicious Javascript code.